-- Pay the required fees - For most international students the fees for the NYS Learner's Permit and License will be between 67 USD and 90 USD.
-You will only pay once for both your NYS Learner's Permit and License, if you choose to complete the licensing process.
+- Pay the required fees — For most international students the fees for the New York State Learner's Permit and License will be between $67 USD and $90 USD.
+You will only pay once for both your New York State Learner's Permit and License, if you choose to complete the licensing process.
 For a complete list of fees see the Driver's License Fee Schedule.

 Step Two: Practice Driving

-Once you have obtained your NYS Learner's Permit you may drive with someone who already has a NYS Driver's License AND is 21 years or older.
+Once you have obtained your New York State Learner's Permit you may drive with someone who already has a New York State Driver's License AND is 21 years or older.
 The DMV recommends that all learners have a minimum of 50 hours of supervised practice driving before they take their road tests, with at least 15 hours at night (after sunset).
 It is also recommended that at least 10 hours of supervised practice driving be in moderate to heavy traffic.
 For more information for new driver's visit: New Drivers: How to Get Your Driver License.

-Before taking the Road Test all holders of a NYS Learner's Permit must take and pass the Five-Hour Pre-Licensing Course and obtain the MV-278 certificate.
+Before taking the road test all holders of a New York State Learner's Permit must take and pass the Five-Hour Pre-Licensing Course and obtain the MV-278 certificate.
 Five-Hour Pre-Licensing courses are offered through the Northern New York Driving Academy located at 8 Colorado Avenue.

 Step Four: Take the Road Test